 The Agency may not establish or incur loans, advances or indebtedness to finance in whole or in part its activities in Zone 1 of Project Area B beyond thirty (30) years from the 2024 Plan Amendment Date.
-Solely for the purpose of using property tax revenues generated from Zone 1 of the Project Area to fund Qualified Project Costs (as defined in the CP-HPS2 DDA) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, this 30-year time limit shall be automatically extended, without requiring amendment to this Redevelopment Plan, for a period equal to the time between the 2024 Plan Amendment and the date that the United States Navy completes the conveyance of all portions of Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, excluding Parcel F (as defined in the CP-HPS2 DDA), to the master developer of the CP-HPS2 project, provided that such automatic extension period shall not exceed fifteen (15) years.
+Solely for the purpose of using property tax revenues generated from Zone 1 of the Project Area to fund Qualified Project Costs and other costs necessary to complete the enforceable obligations of the CP-HPS2 project, including Agency Affordable Housing Costs and Agency Costs (as defined in the CP-HPS2 DDA)) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, the time limit establishing or incurring loans, advances or indebtedness is (i) thirty (30) years from the 2024 Plan Amendment Date, plus (ii) an additional fifteen (15) years, which represents the Anticipated Navy Delay.
 The Agency may not pay indebtedness or receive property taxes pursuant to CRL Section 33670 from Zone 2 of Project Area B after forty-five (45) years from the Effective Date.

 The Agency may not pay indebtedness or receive property taxes pursuant to CRL Section 33670 from Zone 1 of Project Area B after forty-five (45) years from the 2024 Plan Amendment Date.
-Solely for the purpose of using property tax revenues generated from Zone 1 of the Project Area to fund Qualified Project Costs (as defined in the CP-HPS2 DDA) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, this 45-year time limit shall be automatically extended, without requiring amendment to this Redevelopment Plan, for a period equal to the time between the 2024 Plan Amendment Date and the date that the United States Navy completes the conveyance of all portions of Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, excluding Parcel F (as defined in the CP-HPS2 DDA), to the master developer of the CP-HPS2 project, provided that such automatic extension period shall not exceed fifteen (15) years.
+Solely for the purpose of using property tax revenues generated from Zone 1 of the Project

+Area to fund Qualified Project Costs and other costs necessary to complete the enforceable obligations of the CP-HPS2 project, including Agency Affordable Housing Costs and Agency Costs (as defined in the CP-HPS2 DDA) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, the time limit for paying indebtedness or receiving property taxes is (i) forty-five (45) years from the 2024 Plan Amendment Date, plus (ii) an additional fifteen (15) years, which amount represents the Anticipated Navy Delay.